atgu/GWASpy/docs/imputation.rst

 allows you to accurately evaluate the evidence for association at genetic markers that are not directly genotyped.
 GWASpy has a module, :code:`imputation`, for running imputation using IMPUTE5.
 Because imputation can be a computationally intensive task, we run it on multiple chunks in parallel, then merge the imputed chunks together at the end.
-Below are examples of how to run imputation using either the HGDP+1kGP or your own reference panel
+Below are examples of how to run imputation using either the HGDP+1kGP or your own reference panel.

 Examples
 ########